-New FCC regulations under the 1994 Communications Assistance for Law Enforcement Act (CALEA) may require the replacement of a portion of our network electronics by Spring 2007 in order to be compliant with the law.
-This regulation would require colleges to enable federal wiretaps for the phone and data network.
-A number of colleges and associations are petitioning the FCC to temper this requirement because the potential costs to enable this wire taping is billions of dollars.
-IS is carefully tracking this requirement.
+FCC regulations under the 1994 Communications Assistance for Law Enforcement Act (CALEA) would require the replacement of a portion of our network electronics in order to be compliant with the law if the college provided Internet access to the public.
+The administration has determined that the Connecticut College data network is a private network and the college does not need to comply with CALEA.